 - Transfer from mobile money accounts to bank accounts

 - Bank transfers on a digital platform or application which originate from a bank account belonging to an individual to another individual

-The Minister subsequently highlighted some scenarios where the E-Levy will not apply.
+The Finance Ministry has also highlighted some scenarios where the E-Levy will not apply.
 They are:

 - Cumulative transfers of GHC100 per day made by the same person